SocketX on AWS

 - AWS CLI

-- AWS permissions to launch resources
+- AWS permissions to launch the required resources

 Deployment Steps

-- Clone the GitHub repository:
+- Clone the CloudFormation template repository: AWS CloudFormation Templates

-AWS CloudFormation Templates - Modify the
+- Modify

 Configuration